Divorce Child Support

 - The child's age: Older children would need more money as compared to infants and young children

-- The requirements of the child: A healthy child is in need of less money as compared to a developmentally disabled or sickly child
+- The requirements of the child: A healthy child is in need of less money as compared to a mentally disabled or sickly child.

-A common method of computing child support is as follows.
+A common method of computing child subsidy is as follows:

 - Child support and spousal support paid to a third-party